rust-lang/lang-team/src/design_notes/eager_drop.md

   - Go
   - D
   - Python
+- Built-in macros or RAII/closure-based helpers in the standard library.
   - Note that the [scopeguard](https://crates.io/crates/scopeguard) crate offers macros like `defer!` that inject a let into the block.